newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **Jump / Progress in JS knowledge**

-- Because of React's class components, it will contribute to improve your OOP knowledge : you'll be writing a certain amount of  `this.state.myStuff`, `this.setState({ key : value })`, `this.state.otherStuff`, `this.myMethod`, `this.otherMethodOfMine`...
+- Because of React's class components, you will improve your OOP practice : you'll be writing a certain amount of  `this.state.myStuff`, `this.setState({ key : value })`, `this.state.otherStuff`, `this.myMethod`, `this.otherMethodOfMine`...
-- faster then you know you will spend your time destructuring the state (it sounds so complicated now but trust me it is so simple once you are within React).
+- Faster than you know, you'll spend your time destructuring the state (it sounds so complicated now but trust me it is so simple once you are within React).
 Also, you will have to use the spread operator `...`😬 all the time!
-Check this out: `[...array]` is the same as `array.slice()` and  `.slice()` is the array method to *make a copy* of an array.
-You'll need it a lot in React, to change/update a state!
-You'll learn that **the state is immutable** and it has consequences.
+Check this out: `[...array]` is the same as `array.slice()`.
+And  `.slice()` is the array method to *make a copy* of an array.
+You'll need it a lot in React, to change/update the state!
+Indeed, you'll learn that **the state is immutable** and it has consequences.
 But don't panic, React has several major built-in methods to deal with that.
 - You can be 100% confident that your JS knowledge will seriously rocket or at least strengthen, by learning React!

 Today i'm so unimpressed by the spread operator and i'm destructuring the shht out of everything!😂